 Texas Tech University String Project

-The Texas Tech String Project was founded in January of 2001 with two purposes.
-One, to provide low cost beginning string instruction to children in the Lubbock area and two, to provide intensive, guided teaching experience to undergraduate music students who plan to make string education their career.
+The Texas Tech University String Project was founded in January 2001 with two purposes.
+One, to provide low cost beginning string instruction to children in the Lubbock area and two, to provide intensive, guided teaching experience to undergraduate and graduate music students who plan to make string education a part of their career.

-The String Project takes laboratory school approach for elementary children (typically entering the 4th grade) interested in playing one of the four orchestral string instruments – violin, viola, cello, and bass.
-Children attend group lessons twice each week at the Texas Tech campus.
+The TTU String Project takes a laboratory school approach for elementary children (typically entering the 4th grade) interested in playing one of the five orchestral instruments – violin, viola, cello, double bass and harp.
+Children attend group classes twice each week at the School of Music on the Texas Tech campus and receive one or three private lessons per semester.
+Additionally, the TTU String Project began offering Adult String Instrument Classes in Spring 2017.

 Instruction is provided by a team of undergraduate and graduate music majors and by